-A credit union's ability to earn money has an effect on its safety and soundness.
-Earnings may be retained by the credit union, giving a boost to its capital buffer, or be used to address problematic loans, likely making the credit union better able to withstand financial trouble.
-Losses, on the other hand, reduce a credit union's ability to do those things.
+How successful a credit union is at making money affects its long-term survivability.
+Earnings can be retained by the credit union, giving a boost to its capital cushion, or be used to address problematic loans, likely making the credit union more resilient in tough times.
+However, credit unions that are losing money are less able to do those things.

-PRAIRIELAND scored 10 out of a possible 30 on Bankrate's earnings test, falling short of the national average of 10.31.
+PRAIRIELAND scored 10 out of a possible 30 on Bankrate's earnings test, lower than the national average of 10.11.

-The credit union had an earnings ratio of 5.00 percent in our test, higher than the average for all credit unions, suggesting that it's running ahead of its peers in this area.
+PRAIRIELAND had an earnings ratio of 0.00 percent in our test, better than the average for all credit unions, a sign that it's outperforming its peers in this area.